THE ORIGIN OF OUR STORY

 0.016%

-I was one of the unlucky ones.
-For me, HAART quickly shifted from a life-saving medication to a daily torture.
+HAART quickly shifted from a life-saving medication to a daily torture.
 The side effects from HAART were unbearable.
 Severe insomnia, rashes, dizziness, nausea, severe constipation, and constant brain fog made life a daily struggle.
 "It's like death wrapped up in a pill, .. my body can't handle it" I pleaded with my treating physician.
-Multiple drug combinations were tried, and different physicians all with the same message, "this is your life now, better get used to it".
+Different drug combinations were tried without much improvement on the side effects front.
+I was particularly susceptible to the effects of both Integrase and Protease Inhibitors, which are the backbone of the vast majority of HIV treatments that target vital enzymes key in the HIV life cycle.
+Different physicians, different takes, but all with the same message, "this is your life now, better get used to it".

 Hope

 Long before HIV hit me, I knew the power of nature in healing.
-I understood and experienced many times that with the right knowledge and application of different natural compounds, nutrients, lifestyle changes, and the correct delivery methods, one could treat many ailments, from influenza to hair loss.
-Without intention, a methodology was born, the Medicina Sooke Method.
+I understood for over a decade and experienced many times that with the right knowledge and application of different natural compounds, nutrients, lifestyle changes, and the correct delivery methods, one could treat many ailments, from influenza to even hair loss.
+Without intention, a methodology was being born, the Medicina Sooke Method.

-One by one, I tackled my HAART's side effects.
-Through research, trial and error.
+One by one, I attempted to tackle HAART's side effects.
+Through research, trial and error, lab work, and testing.
 Within a few months, life finally started resembling a normal life.
-This was no perfect solution, and despite the improvements, HAART was a heavyweight that for me, proved very difficult to manage; one slip, one supplement not taken at the right time, would trigger a comeback of side effects.
+This was no perfect solution, and despite the improvements, HAART was a heavyweight that proved very difficult to manage; one slip, one supplement not taken at the right time, one workout missed, one meal with the wrong ingredients would trigger a comeback of side effects, not to mention the risks of these interacting or affecting the medications.
+Not something that should ever be attempted lightly, even when you have the proper formation and studies.

 "Tackling the side effects felt like trying to hold water in your hands, if I pressed on one side to avoid the water from escaping, it would find a new way to get out ... when I would solve one side effect, a new one would creep its head up".

-One morning, after a tough sleepless night triggered by HAART, I decided no more; this was not going to be my new forever.
+One morning, after yet another sleepless night triggered by HAART, with recurring chest pains and an exhaustion I can not describe in words, I decided no more; this was not going to be my new forever.
 And with that in mind, I embarked on a mission: I will get cured, whether it is the last thing I do.

-Armed with an unfinished background in medicine and life sciences, I began dedicating every spare moment of mental clarity to research.
+Armed with a background in medicine and life sciences, I began dedicating every spare moment of mental clarity to research.
+I had completed over 1000 hours of research, sometimes at the pace of 50 hours per week.
 For months, my days mostly consisted of investigation and research.
 I read dozens of publications, clinical trials, cross-referenced data, turned every stone I stumbled upon from in-vitro and ex-vivo results of latent reservoir awakening to the mechanics of the virion fusion to CD4-exhibiting cells and the role of co-receptors and glycoproteins in this process.
 This was before AI.
-The year was 2021.
+The year was 2021, the place: Mexico City.

 "It's like a Cancer"

 One of my conclusions was that HIV, in practical terms, acted more like a Cancer than a Virus, and therefore needed to be treated like one.
-Here was a virus that could avoid immune detection and completely outmaneuver the immune system with total impunity.
+Here was a virus that could avoid immune detection and completely outmaneuver the immune system with total impunity, the same way cancer does.
 This wasn't any virus; this was HIV, and there was a very good reason why it escaped cure for over 4 decades of global research, mostly because it was tackled from the wrong approach.
 This needed a new and fresh perspective.
-These perspectives often come from the least expected people, often because they don't adhere to conventional wisdom or formation.
-This required thinking 'outside the box' and for better or worse, unconventional was my specialty.
+These perspectives often come from the least expected people, often because they don't adhere to conventional wisdom and are approached from a completely different perspective.
+This required thinking 'outside the box' and, for better or worse, that was my specialty.

 Ping!

-I had been an SEO and Algorithm Specialist for a decade and understood algorithms very well, as well as how to use the web.
+I did, after all, have been a Web Developer and SEO Specialist for a decade and understood algorithms very well, as well as how to use the web.
 I then created an 'alert' that would notify me the moment anything with the words 'Cancer' and 'HIV' would show up.
+I waited, then forgot about it.
+I was tired, and darkness engulfed my days.

-On a bright, cold afternoon in March, sitting at an office in Gatineau, Quebec, I saw the notification - a clinical trial in the USA had opened its intake for a Cancer Treatment that was going to be adapted for HIV.
+On a bright, cold afternoon in March of 2022, sitting at a co-working space in Gatineau, Quebec, I saw the notification - a clinical trial in the USA had opened its intake for a Cancer Treatment that was going to be adapted for HIV.
 I can't remember ever being so happy.
-A jolt of joy and excitement hit me like a lightning.
-The treatment fit most of my conclusions, and I signed up right away.
-I was among the first ( or the first ) to sign up.
+A jolt of joy and excitement hit me like a lightning bolt.
+The treatment fit in with some of my conclusions and held much promise in my eyes.
+I was thrilled when I read about the cutting-edge technology of the treatment - CAR-T Cell Therapy.
+It was fascinating, and in many ways, it was a better pairing than the initial cancer drugs I was researching; a perfect fit, and so I signed up right away.

-However, soon after reading all the literature sent to me by the Clinical Trial Team, I realized the treatment could fail to work on its own, a sentiment echoed right from the beginning by the team and repeated throughout our exchanges and during intake.
-In fact, a 12-month post-treatment follow-up questionnaire didn't even have the option of success ( see image ).
+However, after reading all the literature sent to me by the Clinical Trial Team, I realized the treatment had flaws.
+For example, it did not consider all aspects of the viral kinetics of HIV or the role of the microbiome in the therapy, to give a few examples.
+In my view, the treatment had limited chances to work on its own, a sentiment echoed right from the beginning by the team and repeated throughout our exchanges and during intake.
+In fact, their 12 month post treatment follow up questionaire didn't even have the option of success ( see image ).

 The Ultimate Risk